NamkhangNLe/Hemodynamics-Calculator-JIC-3343/README.md

 * Created an Archive page to display archived patients with ability to unarchive patients
 * Changed the delete button on the Patients page to an archive button
 * Moved the delete button from the Patients page to the Archive page
-* Added a feature to export a patient's data sto a CSV
+* Added a feature to export a patient's data to a CSV file
 * Updated the calculation page to display and save all calculations at once

 ### Bug Fixes